rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 kibana-658885cf88-wp54g       1/1     Running   0          1h
 ```

-we are using in this PoC the following versions:
+We are using the following versions in this PoC:

 * ES - 7.0.1
 * ElastiFlow - 3.5.0